CaffeineFusion/conversational-glue/README.md

 ## Usage

 ### Add custom Route Payload into Dialogflow responses as Custom payload
-First, we tag the intents that we want to navigate around the App
+First, within Dialogflow CX, we tag the intents that we want to navigate around the App
 ```javascript
 {"route": "/my_target_route"}
 ```